What needs to be understood about price control schemes, including minimum wage laws – They never work

 In short, price control schemes are not new; they have been around for as long as people have exchanged goods.
 And if history has taught one thing, it is that price control schemes have never worked.
 They should not be expected to work now in St. Paul.

-Theoretically, price controls are intended to hold price at a certain level, but effectively they work to restrict either demand or supply, while providing an excess of the other.
-Price ceilings (maximums) usually raise demand while restricting supply, leading to shortage, while price floors (minimums) raise supply while restricting demand, leading to excess.
+Theoretically, price controls are intended to hold the price at a certain level, but effectively they work to restrict either demand or supply while providing an excess of the other.
+Price ceilings (maximums) usually raise demand while restricting supply, leading to the shortage, while price floors (minimums) raise supply while restricting demand, leading to excess.